aime-team/aime-mlc/aime-mlc-installation-guide.md

 ```

-Now we clone the aime-ml-containers from AIME's [Github](https://github.com/aime-team/aime-mlc) web site, selecting the most appropriate branch for your installed GPU, on the location you prefer.
+Now we clone the aime-mlc from AIME's [Github](https://github.com/aime-team/aime-mlc) web site, selecting the most appropriate branch for your installed GPU, on the location you prefer.
 The recommended location would be somewhere where you don't need sudo rights, e.g. within the home directory:

 ```